Try These Japanese Diet Secrets to Reduce Inflammation

 Inflammation is one of the chief sources of recurring back pain.
-However, many people don’t think to change their diet in an effort to reduce their back pain.
-While many foods reduce inflammation, some increase it.
+However, many people don’t think to change their diet in an effort to reduce their pain.
+While many foods reduce inflammation, some actually increase it.
 Therefore, let's unveil the secrets behind the Japanese diet so you can find out which foods can reduce back pain and help maintain good health.

 “The Japanese diet is the iPod of food,” revealed Naomi Moriyama, co-author of Japanese Women Don’t Get Old or Fat: Secrets of My Mother’s Tokyo Kitchen, “It concentrates the magnificent energy of food into a compact and pleasurable size.”

 Japanese life expectancy is 80 years for men and 86 years for women, which makes them number one on the planet.
-Compared to the U.S., where men live on 75 years on average and women live about 80 years, you can begin to see the possible benefits of adopting a Japanese diet.
+Compared to the U.S., where men live 75 years on average and women live about 80 years, you can begin to see the possible benefits of adopting a Japanese diet.

 Researchers at the National Center for Global Health and Medicine in Tokyo studied the habits of thousands of Japanese men and women.
 It was found that they eat a diet marked by a “high intake of fish and soybean products, and a low intake of fat.”